 All recipients have…

-The Board of Directors at Freedoms Foundation at Valley Forge is honored to recognize William P. Benac, Sr. and Mark W. Romney, Ala Stanford, MD, and The Lynde and Harry Bradley Foundation as the 2021 recipients of our Distinguished Citizen Award.
+The Board of Directors at Freedoms Foundation at Valley Forge is honored to recognize William P. Benac, Sr., Mark W. Romney, and The Lynde and Harry Bradley Foundation as the 2021 recipients of our Distinguished Citizen Award.

 William P. Benac, Sr. and Mark W. Romney are the Co-Founders of the DFW Alliance for Religious Freedom which brings together people of faith, business, politics, and general interest to jointly promote and defend religious freedom.
 The Alliance seeks to discuss public policy without being political, focusing on the respect for the rights and beliefs of all believers.